1 Thing: Covers and other uses

-"1 Thing" was played during the pole dancing scene in the film Somewhere, and featured in episodes of the shows Girlfriends (S8E08 "Save the Last Dance", first aired November 26, 2007) and Entourage.
-The song can also be heard in the soundtracks for video games Saints Row 2, Everybody Dance, The Hip Hop Dance Experience and Grand Theft Auto V.
+The song was played during the pole dancing scene in the 2010 film Somewhere, and a gospel rendition of the song was included in the 2023 musical comedy Praise This.
+It has also been placed in the soundtracks for many video games, notably Saints Row 2 and Grand Theft Auto V.

 Remixes

 The song's only official remix features guest vocals from rapper Eve, and an alternate version of the music video was created for it.
 Amerie said that she chose Eve to appear on the remix because most other female R&B singers were accompanied by male rappers, and that Eve "epitomizes that whole independent fearless female doing her thing.
 She's fashionable and very much a woman even though she definitely has a lot of attitude, the strength that most would attribute to men. ...
 With '1 Thing' being such an aggressive track, it was perfect to see two females really doing it."